 This set has 3 x mini phillips drivers, 6 x phillips drivers, 3 x slotted mini, 6 x slotted drivers and 2 x Torx (T15 & T20), all held snug in a plastic storage tray which works great if they’re in a roll cab or top box, not quite so handy if they’re to be stored in a tool bag.

-The handles are a ‘tri-lobe’ design, which means they offer comfort with a good secure grip for particularly tight fasteners, and there’s a ‘speed zone’ for faster rotation – when your spinning screws in or out – basically when you’re not really needing to apply any torque to the fastener.
+The handles are a ‘tri-lobe’ design, which means they offer comfort with a good secure grip for, particularly tight fasteners.
+There’s a ‘speed zone’ for faster rotation when your spinning screws in or out.
+Basically, for when you’re not really needing to apply any torque to the fastener.

-The handles are also dual material, which means you have some soft grippy bits, and some harder bits for when you really need to lean on them, and they won’t absorb oil – a quick wipe down with some brake cleaner is all you need to keep them looking nice.
+The handles are also dual material.
+This means you have some soft grippy bits and some harder bits for when you really need to lean on them.
+They won’t absorb oil.
+A quick wipe down with some brake cleaner is all you need to keep them looking nice.

 The drivers’ blades themselves are made from alloy steel that’s been chromed and polished, so rust and corrosion will never be an issue.
 The only thing that I think is a bit unnecessary is the laser-etched sizes on the blades.
 You instantly know what size you need when you’ve been doing this for a while.
 But, for those of us with less experience, it may be a handy feature for a week or two.